-Activity or Program Describe Reduction Amount and Fund Rank and Justification

-, , Type ·

-(which program or activity (Describe the effects of this (GF, LF, OF, FF.
-(Rank the activities or programs

-will not be undertaken) reduction. include positions and Identify Revenue not undertaken in order of lowest

-FTE in 2015-17 and 2017-19) Source for OF, FF) cost for benefit obtained)

-General Fund: First Five Percen t

-1. Planning and Grant Program TEMPORARY REDUCTION IN PLANNING General Fund, \$657,354 1

-PROGRAM INCLUDES APPROXIMATE

-REDUCTION OF 2.12 FTE/3 POS AFFECTING

-ABILITY OF DEPARTMENT TO PROVIDE

-TECHNICAL ASSISTANCE ON THE LAND USE

-PLANNING PROGRAM, LEGAL ADVICE, AND

-AFFECTING INTERNAL OPERATIONS.
-IF

-REDUCTION IS TAKEN, DEPARTMENT WILL BE

-REQUIRED TO REASSIGN DUTIES AND NOT BE

-ABLE TO PROVIDE THE SAME LEVEL OF SERVICE

-TO ITS PARTNERS AND CUSTOMERS.

-General Fund: Second Five Pero ent

-2. Planning and Grant Program TEMPORARY REDUCTION IN PLANNING General Fund, \$657,354 2

-PROGRAM INCLUDES APPROXIMATE

-REDUCTION OF 2.85 FTE/3 POS AFFECTING

-ABILITY OF DEPARTMENT TO PROVIDE

-TECHNICAL ASSISTANCE ON THE LAND USE

-PLANNING PROGRAM, LEGAL ADVICE, AND

-AFFECTING INTERNAL OPERATIONS.
-IF

-REDUCTION IS TAKEN, DEPARTMENT WILL BE

-REQUIRED TO REASSIGN DUTIES AND NOT BE

-ABLE TO PROVIDE THE SAME LEVEL OF

-SERVICE TO ITS PARTNERS AND CUSTOMERS.
+Activity or Program Describe Reduction Amount and Fund Type Rank and Justification (which program or activity will not be undertaken) (Describe the effects of this reduction. include positions and FTE in 2015-17 and 2017-19) (GF, LF, OF, FF.
+Identify Revenue Source for OF, FF) (Rank the activities or programs not undertaken in order of lowest cost for benefit obtained) General Fund: First Five Percer it 1.
+Planning and Grant Program TEMPORARY REDUCTION IN PLANNING PROGRAM INCLUDES APPROXIMATE REDUCTION OF 2.12 FTE/3 POS AFFECTING ABILITY OF DEPARTMENT TO PROVIDE TECHNICAL ASSISTANCE ON THE LAND USE PLANNING PROGRAM, LEGAL ADVICE, AND AFFECTING INTERNAL OPERATIONS.
+IF REDUCTION IS TAKEN, DEPARTMENT WILL BE REQUIRED TO REASSIGN DUTIES AND NOT BE ABLE TO PROVIDE THE SAME LEVEL OF SERVICE TO ITS PARTNERS AND CUSTOMERS.
+GENERAL FUND, \$657,354 1 General Fund: Second Five Pero 2 2.
+Planning and Grant Program TEMPORARY REDUCTION IN PLANNING PROGRAM INCLUDES APPROXIMATE REDUCTION OF 2.85 FTE/3 POS AFFECTING ABILITY OF DEPARTMENT TO PROVIDE TECHNICAL ASSISTANCE ON THE LAND USE PLANNING PROGRAM, LEGAL ADVICE, AND AFFECTING INTERNAL OPERATIONS.
+IF REDUCTION IS TAKEN, DEPARTMENT WILL BE REQUIRED TO REASSIGN DUTIES AND NOT BE ABLE TO PROVIDE THE SAME LEVEL OF SERVICE TO ITS PARTNERS AND CUSTOMERS.
+GENERAL FUND, \$657,354 2

 OTHER FUND, FIRST FIVE PERCENT

-3. Planning Program TEMPORARY ONE-TIME REDUCTION IN OTHER FUND, \$28,094 1
+3. Planning Program TEMPORARY ONE-TIME REDUCTION IN Other Fund, \$28,094 1

 PLANNING PROGRAM INCLUDES APPROXIMATE

 REDUCTION OF 0.20 FTE/1 POS AFFECTING

 ABILITY AFFECTING ASSISTANCE TO LOCAL

 GOVERNMENT PLANNING DEPARTMENTS.

-OTHER FUND, SECOND FIVE PERCEN T
+OTHER FUND, SECOND FIVE PERCEN Т

 4. Planning Program TEMPORARY ONE-TIME REDUCTION IN OTHER FUND, \$28,094 2

 PLANNING PROGRAM INCLUDES APPROXIMATE

 REDUCTION OF 0.20 FTE/1 POS AFFECTING

 ABILITY AFFECTING ASSISTANCE TO LOCAL

 GOVERNMENT PLANNING DEPARTMENTS.

-FEDERAL FUND, FIRST FIVE PERCENT Γ
+FEDERAL FUND, FIRST FIVE PERCENT s

 5. Planning Program TEMPORARY REDUCTION IN PLANNING FEDERAL FUND \$331,490 1

 PROGRAM INCLUDES APPROXIMATE

 REDUCTION OF 1.53 FTE/2 POS AFFECTING

 ABILITY OF DEPARTMENT TO PROVIDE

 TECHNICAL ASSISTANCE ON THE LAND USE

 PLANNING PROGRAM, LEGAL ADVICE, AND

 AFFECTING INTERNAL OPERATIONS.
 IF

 REDUCTION IS TAKEN, DEPARTMENT WILL BE

 REQUIRED TO REASSIGN DUTIES AND NOT BE

 ABLE TO PROVIDE THE SAME LEVEL OF

 SERVICE TO ITS PARTNERS AND CUSTOMERS.

-FEDERAL FUND, SECOND FIVE PERCENT
+FEDERAL FUND, SECOND FIVE PERCI ENT

-6. Planning Program TEMPORARY REDUCTION IN PLANNING FEDERAL FUND, \$331,490 2
+6. Planning Program TEMPORARY REDUCTION IN PLANNING Federal fund, \$331,490 2

 PROGRAM INCLUDES APPROXIMATE

 REDUCTION OF 1.35 FTE/3 POS AFFECTING

 ABILITY OF DEPARTMENT TO PROVIDE

 TECHNICAL ASSISTANCE ON THE LAND USE

 PLANNING PROGRAM, LEGAL ADVICE, AND

 AFFECTING INTERNAL OPERATIONS.
 IF

 REDUCTION IS TAKEN, DEPARTMENT WILL BE

 REQUIRED TO REASSIGN DUTIES AND NOT BE

 ABLE TO PROVIDE THE SAME LEVEL OF

 SERVICE TO ITS PARTNERS AND CUSTOMERS.